 Students continue to develop mastery of computer and programming concepts using C++ and Java computer languages with hands-on algorithm and program development.
 Students focus on writing computer programs to solve problems.
 Concepts include computer science skills, use of functions, use of arrays and structs, file writing skills, as well as the ability to program in a second language.
 By the end of this course, students will build simple AI programs that can play games such as Wordle, Mastermind, and TextTwist.Strong mathematical and problem solving recommended.

 Prerequisite: Computer Science 20

-Students develop mastery of advanced concepts of computers and programming using the C++ and Java computer languages with hands-on algorithm and program development.
+Students develop mastery of advanced concepts of computers and programming using Java computer language with hands-on algorithm and program development.
 Students will learn new methods of problem solving and algorithm development.
-Concepts include computer science concept skills, searching and sorting methods, object oriented programming, derived classes and interfaces, as well as the ability to program with derived data types in a second language.
-Interested students can participate in the University of Waterloo's Canadian Computing Competition.
+Concepts include computer science concept skills, searching and sorting methods, object oriented programming, breadth and depth first search algorithms, pathfinding algorithms. as well as the ability to program with programmer defined data types in a second language.
+By the end of the course, students will be able to develop a program that can solve any Sudoku puzzle.
+Interested students can participate in the University of Waterloo's